Aziz Ishak

 Abdul Aziz bin Ishak (1915–1999) was a Malaysian politician, activist and journalist.
 He was the only member of the Kesatuan Melayu Muda (KMM) to have served in the 1955 and post-Merdeka Cabinets under Tunku Abdul Rahman.

-Between 1955 and 1962, he was the Minister for Agriculture and Co-operatives, where his efforts in rural development to improve the lives of rice farmers and fishermen were important although less known compared with similar efforts undertaken by the Rural Development Ministry.
+Between 1955 and 1962, he was the Minister for Agriculture and Co-operatives, where his efforts in rural development to improve the lives of rice farmers and fishermen were important although less known compared to similar efforts undertaken by the Rural Development Ministry.

-Aziz's brother Yusof Ishak was the founder of Utusan Melayu and the first President of Singapore after its separation with Malaysia in 1965.
+Aziz's brother Yusof Ishak was the founder of Utusan Melayu and the first President of Singapore after its separation from Malaysia in 1965.

 Early life

 Born in 1915 the state of Perak, which was then part of the Federated Malay States, Aziz Ishak is the descendant of prominent Sumatran Malay Datuk Jannatun who migrated to Penang in 1759 or 15 years before Francis Light arrived on the island.

 Aziz is of Minangkabau descent from his father's side while his mother is a native of Langkat regency in North Sumatra province of Indonesia.
 His brother, Yusof Ishak was the first President of Singapore and his face adorns the current paper currency of Singapore that is in circulation since 1999.
 Another brother was Abdul Rahim Ishak, who served as Singapore's Education and Foreign Affairs Minister before assuming a number of ambassadorial positions.

 Denied entry into the Malay College Kuala Kangsar because of his non-aristocratic background, Aziz attended Victoria Bridge School (now Victoria School) and Raffles Institution in Singapore.

 His time at Raffles was an important learning experience.
 He mixed well with students of various ethnic backgrounds and was the School Captain for two years, perhaps the only Malay to have held this distinction.

 At Raffles, he formed a Malay literary association with friends including Hamid Jumaat, Tun Sardon Jubir and Ahmad Ibrahim and contributed articles on the Malays and their plight to Warta Malaya, a leading Malay newspaper in Singapore.
 This was done through his brother Yusof who was already working as a journalist.